-Greetings, Silence, and Anger
+1. Greetings, silence, and anger

 My data derive from the last decades of a prolonged family fight, centered on the vitriolic dispute between Paco, a senior man with a distinguished ritual career, and his son-in-law Ran, a young political leader.
 After many years of squabbling about different pieces of land, variously bequeathed by Paco to his children, including Ran's wife, and shuffled amongst them as circumstances changed, Paco-now old, deaf, and almost blind-had summoned all his children to the municipal town hall to complain about their behavior.
-As mentioned, according to Zinacantec tradition, in return for inherited land children must show their parents respect and in particular help feed and care for them as they grow old.
+As mentioned, according to Zinacantec tradition in return for inherited land children must show their parents respect and in particular help feed and care for them as they grow old.
 Although Paco lived with his adult daughters and enjoyed an uneasy kind of cooperation with his younger son Antun, he had for years been at odds with both his older son and with Ran, Paco's eldest daughter's husband, over the fact that they inherited land from the old man but maintained only minimal contact with him.
-As everyone knew, muk' bu lek sk'opon sbaik [they do not talk together well].
+As everyone knew, "Muk' bu lek sk'opon sbaik."
+"They do not talk together well."

-Figure 1 shows the rough spatial layout at the court.
+Figure 1 shows the rough spatial layout of the climactic confrontation at the court.
 Several hamlet and municipal officials sit in a row on a bench in front of the town hall; they orchestrate the hearing by directing questions at individuals and trying to tame unwanted insurrection.
 The central combatants are the old man Paco and his son-in-law and enemy Ran.
 Flanking the old man is his younger son Antun, currently allied with his father, although he formerly followed Ran along with his older brother in shunning the old man.
 In between, but singled out spatially and in terms of formal recognition by the dispute settlers, sits Xap, another politically influential man who has come to help the old man Paco present his case.
-Both sides have come en masse, with relatives, political
+(The author, inextricably linked in the public eye with Paco, sits on the old man's left with a tape recorder, whose microphone has been ostentatiously set on the floor in front of the old man.3) Both sides have come en masse, with relatives, political allies, and spokespersons skilled in the language of public argument.
+Toward the back of the assembled crowd of onlookers but directly behind their principals stand the women from both Paco and Antun's immediate households.
+Similarly, members of Ran's household (including his wife, Paco's daughter) are arrayed behind Ran in the crowd, standing next to Paco's older son-allied with Ran against his father-and his family.

-Figure 1 The rough spatial layout of protagonists at the town hall
+Figure 1: the rough spatial layout of protagonists at the town hall.